ahmetakman/E-VFIA/README.md

  [[Paper](https://arxiv.org/abs/2209.09359)]

-This paper has been submitted for publication in [ICRA23](https://www.icra2023.org/).
+This paper is accepted for publication in [ICRA23](https://www.icra2023.org/).

 ![](figures/comparison2.png)